-The FY2023 assessment of the BMPs included in the SWMP was completed in October 2022 by supervisors and lead staff working with the program manager.
-The list of improvements incorporated into the annual Work Plans contained in Time Pro as a result of this assessment are provided in Table 12 below.
-The FY2023 assessment of the SWMP document was completed in November 2022 by supervisors and lead staff working with the program manager.
-Changes made to the SWMP document to improve its overall effectiveness are described in Table 13 below.
-Assessments of the SWMP document completed for previous fiscal years is provided in Table 1.
+The above-described annual Program Report and Program Assessment are submitted to NCDEQ no later than September 30 of each year.
+The list of improvements incorporated into the 2025 Work Plan contained in the Time Pro database resulting from the FY2024 Annual Program Report and Program Assessment are provided in Table 14 below.
+The FY2024 assessment of the Stormwater Plan document was completed in November 2024 by supervisors and lead staff working with the program manager.
+Changes made to the Stormwater Plan document to improve its overall effectiveness for implementation in FY2025 are described in Table 15 below.

+Assessments of the Stormwater Plan document completed for previous fiscal years is provided in Table 1.

-Table 12: Improvements Incorporated into Annual Work Plans
+Table 14: Improvements Incorporated into Annual Work Plans for Implementation in FY2025